Passionate about: Theatre-Fine Art-Rational Discourse-Good Books-Bad TV.

 One should never stop learning and questioning.

-I get involved in as much as I can to promote a love of reading and thinking.
+I get involved in as much as I can to promote a love of the arts and thinking.

 Thesps and Poets, particularly lovers of Shakespeare